awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 ### AWS Greengrass core Update with Managed Respawn<a name="managed-respawn-ggc"></a>

-As the OTA Agent prepares to do an AWS Greengrass core update, if the `managedRespawn` flag is set to `true`, then the OTA Agent will look in the `./greengrass/usr/scripts` directory for the `ggc_pre_update_script.sh` script and run it\.
+As the OTA Agent prepares to do an AWS Greengrass core update, if the `managedRespawn` flag is set to `true`, then the OTA Agent will look in the `./greengrass/usr/scripts` directory for the `ggc_pre_update.sh` script and run it\.

 After the OTA Agent completes the update, it will attempt to run the `ggc_post_update.sh` script from the `./greengrass/usr/scripts` directory\.